xaviercamelio/jollymec_ha/readme.md

 # Caveat
 The control of the stove is using the website.
 There is everyday an interuption at 2h47.
 There can have some stability issue.

+# Roadmap
+Integrate config_flow to create unique_id for the entity and make configuration more user-friendly.